 Physicians will typically prescribe blood thinners to prevent additional clots from forming.

 However, they do not get rid of existing clots.
-Thrombolytics may be prescribed in serious cases of SVT to break up the clots.
+Thrombolytics may be prescribed in serious cases of DVT to break up the clots.

 Another option is to get a filter implanted into your vein to prevent the clot from moving towards the lungs.